cvra/debra-old/README.md

 Useful warnings
 ===============
+* By default UC/OS-II lowest priority is 20.
+Increase it to something like 60 with 20 tasks to have some room.
 * When building for the NIOS 2 system, do not assume that the compiler will zero out memory before giving it to you.
 It _won't_.
 * Do not do any rebase / rollback of already pushed commits.
 * The NIOS 2 compiler hates you.
 Really.